 The Bibiani gold project is an underground mine located in the western region of Ghana.
-The mineral concessions of the deposit are located approximately 80km south-west of Kumasi, the capital city of Ashanti Region.
+The mineral concessions of the deposit are located approximately 80km south-west of Kumasi, the capital city of the Ashanti Region.

-Feasibility study of the gold project was completed in June 2016, and the second phase of resource drilling started in December 2016.
+The feasibility study of the gold project was completed in June 2016, and the second phase of resource drilling started in December 2016.
 Infill and extensional drilling at the mine is expected to be started in the fiscal year 2017 to bring the historic mine back into production.

 Resolute gained control over the Bibiani project through a deed of company arrangement (DOCA) with Noble Mineral Resources.
 The ownership was transferred to MGBL in June 2014.